What Is Amazon Kinesis Streams?

 You'll create data-processing applications, known as Amazon Kinesis Streams applications.
 A typical Amazon Kinesis Streams application reads data from an Amazon Kinesis stream as data records.
 These applications can use the Amazon Kinesis Client Library, and they can run on Amazon EC2 instances.
 The processed records can be sent to dashboards, used to generate alerts, dynamically change pricing and advertising strategies, or send data to a variety of other AWS services.
 For information about Streams features and pricing, see Amazon Kinesis Streams.

 What Can I Do with Streams?

 You can use Streams for rapid and continuous data intake and aggregation.
-The type of data used in an Amazon Kinesis use case includes IT infrastructure log data, application logs, social media, market data feeds, web clickstream data, and more.
+The type of data used includes IT infrastructure log data, application logs, social media, market data feeds, and web clickstream data.
 Because the response time for the data intake and processing is in real time, the processing is typically lightweight.

-Accelerated log and data feed intake and processing: Using Amazon Kinesis you can have producers push data directly into an Amazon Kinesis stream.
-For example, system and application logs can be submitted to Amazon Kinesis and be available for processing in seconds.
+You can have producers push data directly into a stream.
+For example, push system and application logs and they'll be available for processing in seconds.
 This prevents the log data from being lost if the front end or application server fails.
-Amazon Kinesis provides accelerated data feed intake because you are not batching up the data on the servers before you submit them for intake.
+Streams provides accelerated data feed intake because you don't batch the data on the servers before you submit it for intake.